mouhsineguet/HTTP-Load-Balancer/README.md

 # HTTP-Load-Balancer
+this is from **Set Up Network and HTTP Load Balancers** GSP007 lab in Quicklabs
 ## Senario Presentation:
 For this load balancing scenario, create three Compute Engine VM instances and install Apache on them, then add a firewall rule that allows HTTP traffic to reach the instances.